- Youth Mobility Visa general requirements

 There may be extra costs involved with your visa application, such as lawyer fees if you instruct the help of an immigration caseworker, and extra fees for services like document sourcing or translation.

 Can an application for the youth mobility visa be done from outside the UK?

-You can apply online for your Tier 5 youth mobility visa from outside the United Kingdom.
+You can apply online for your Youth Mobility Visa from outside the United Kingdom.
 Your bio-metrics (a photograph and fingerprint) will still need to be taken at a visa application centre.
 Once you arrive in the UK, and you have your visa application approved, you will have 10 days to pick up your bio-metric residence permit.

-What is a Certificate of Sponsorship for Tier 5 Youth Mobility Visa?
+What is a Certificate of Sponsorship for the Youth Mobility Visa?

-All youth mobility visa applicants must have a sponsor from an institution or organisation before you can submit your Tier 5 visa application.
+All youth mobility visa applicants must have a sponsor from an institution or organisation before you can submit your visa application.
 One of the following bodies can provide the certificate:

 - An organisation running an approved exchange scheme e.g. British Council

 Your sponsor must approve and give you your certificate of sponsorship.
 Please note it can take up to four weeks for certain sponsors to process your information and provide your certificate, so ensure you allow enough time when applying.